voidnothings/rizzo/README.md

 # Creating a new project
 - Create a new directory for your project with an empty sass file.
-- Import _base-project (include all of utils and core)
+- Import _base-project (includes all of utils and core)
 - Create a subfolder for any project partials

 # _utils